Carcinoembryonic Antigen (CEA) Biomarker

 Knowing the details of tumor biomarkers can help you and your doctor make decisions about personalized treatment with therapies tailored specifically to the characteristics of your tumor.

-- If your CEA levels went down after surgery but then went up during your follow-up visits, it could mean that your tumor came back.
-To confirm that cancer came back (recurrence), it is important to repeat the test and also use imaging, such as a chest X-ray, abdominal ultrasound, abdominal CT for colon cancer, or a combined pelvic and abdominal CT for rectal cancer.
-A colonoscopy could also be used.
+- If your CEA levels went down after surgery but then went up during your follow-up visits, it could mean that your cancer came back.
+To confirm that cancer returned (recurrence), it is important to repeat the test and also use imaging, such as a chest X-ray, abdominal ultrasound, abdominal, chest and pelvic CT.
+You may also have a colonoscopy.

-- If your CEA levels do not go down during chemotherapy, it could mean that the cancer is aggressive, and the current treatment is not controlling the growth.
+- If your CEA levels do not go down during chemotherapy, it could mean that the cancer is not responding to your current treatment.
 You and your doctor may have to decide on a new course of treatment.

 Limitations of CEA testing

-While the CEA biomarker testing is a very common procedure for detection of colorectal cancer growth and division, it has some limitations because the results are not always 100% correct.
+While CEA biomarker testing is a very common procedure for detecting colorectal cancer growth and division, it has some limitations because the results are not always 100% correct.

 - If CEA is negative, it does not guarantee that the cancer has not come back.